Gunstar Super Heroes: Reception

 The game was almost universally praised by critics as a compelling action game and received high scores, even receiving several "Best GBA Game Of E3 2005" awards.
-However, the game still did not sell very well, and Nintendo Power has urged gamers on numerous times to get the game, disappointed that it did not appear in the top selling GBA games list.
+However, the game still didn't sell very well, and Nintendo Power has urged gamers on numerous times to get the game, disappointed that it didn't appear in the top selling GBA games list.